 Be nice to yourself and cut back slowly.
 If you’re too drastic about cutting things out, you’ll get very bleak and you’ll probably give up.

 Drum roll please…you’re finally ready to create your budget.

-Using a spreadsheet for this is what most people do, so we set one up for you here [link to budget sheet].
+Using a spreadsheet for this is what most people do, so we set one up for you here.
 But if you have a mortal fear of spreadsheets, a pen, paper and a calculator will also work.
 If you’re into using tech, download an app (there’s an app for pretty much everything).

 Write down your total earnings after tax (i.e. the money you get paid).
 List your expenses (cutting back where you can) in categories (i.e. in order of importance).
 Allow a buffer for those unusual or unexpected expenses that creep up, like your mom’s birthday.
-If you have bad debts [link to article on debt], like store card debt or credit card debt, make it a top priority to pay it off before you start saving.
+If you have unhealthy debts, like store card debt or credit card debt, make it a top priority to pay it off before you start saving.